foolin/golem-lang/tools/docs/md/tour.md

 Use the "slice operator" to create a new list from part of an existing list.
 If you leave off the first or last value of the slice operation, the resulting slice will start at the beginning or end.
-Negative values work with slices in the same way that they do with lists.
+Negative values work with slices in the same way that they do with indexes.

 ```
 let c = ['x', 'y', 'z']